Best Way to Add Fake Snow to Brighten Your Decor

 Sometimes you just need to employ a new technique or product to get the new look you’re after.
 Today’s that day.

-Foreshadowing: we may or may not be using today’s trick on Day 7 as part of a larger Christmas focal point decoration.
+Foreshadowing: I may or may not be using today’s trick as part of a larger Christmas focal point decoration.
 Trust me, you’ll want to be back for that.

 Back on topic: Do you hang onto your Christmas decor year after year, probably well past its prime?